 Your Coverage for an Alcohol-Free Life

-Alcoholism is a chronic disease, yet 20.8 million people who needed care in and before 2007 did not receive it.
+Alcoholism is a chronic disease, yet only 6.7% of the people who needed alcohol abuse treatment in 2015 received it2.
 If you're considering rehab, you are taking a step towards caring for a perfectly treatable disease.
-Kaiser Permanente Insurance for alcohol addiction rehab is only a fragment of a larger corporation intensely involved in the peer reviewed analysis of chemical dependency treatment and its efficacy.
+If you're considering rehab, you are taking a step towards caring for a perfectly treatable condition.
+Kaiser Permanente Insurance for alcohol addiction rehab is only a fragment of a larger corporation intensely involved in the peer-reviewed analysis of chemical dependency treatment and its efficacy.
 This seems to feed the quality of its coverage and the kinds of rehab it supports.
-You can expect to receive not only a minimum of 60 percent coverage for treatment but also the backing of decades of study into the rehabilitation techniques that have proven to improve outcomes up to five years into recovery.
+You can expect to receive full or partial coverage for treatment in order to obtain and maintain sobriety.

 Types of Rehab Your Coverage Pays For

-A therapist can help you to assess the kind of treatment that will give you the best odds of achieving long term recovery.
-A doctor may decide that your alcoholism will be most responsive to a matrix model treatment center while others may be more receptive to and needy of psychiatric and addiction care.
+A therapist can help you to assess the kind of treatment that will give you the best odds of achieving long-term sobriety.
+A doctor may decide that your alcoholism can best be treated in an inpatient center that specializes in treating alcohol abuse while others may be better suited for an outpatient program.
+It all depends on the individual's needs and situation.
 In essence, your assessment determines the type of rehab medically necessary for you, which drives your coverage.

 Your coverage is affected by the tier of your plan (bronze, silver, gold, or platinum) and its comprehensiveness.
-Generally, your bronze plan covers 60 percent of treatment, with silver covering 70 percent, gold 80 percent, and platinum 90 percent.
-Alcoholism is on the list of 2014 essential health benefits and thus must be covered, but your plan's actuarial value determines the size of your co-payment.
-Only non-grandfathered plans that were bought after March 23, 2010 must be covered at a minimum of 60 percent of medically necessary treatment costs.
+Generally, your bronze plan is the least expensive monthly payment with the greatest out-of-pocket fees when you receive care.
+On the opposite end of the spectrum, platinum is the most expensive per month with the lowest out-of-pocket payments when you get treatment.1 Alcoholism is on the list of 2014 essential health benefits and thus must be covered, but your plan's actuarial value determines the size of your co-payment.

 Paying Above Your Coverage for Care